John Spratt Rainier

-John Spratt Rainier (sometimes spelt Sprat, 1777 – 13 November 1822) was an officer in the Royal Navy, rising to the rank of Rear-Admiral, and Member of Parliament for Sandwich from 1808 to 1812.
+John Spratt Rainier (sometimes spelt Sprat; 1777 – 13 November 1822) was an officer in the Royal Navy.
+He was appointed to the rank of post captain at the age of 19 while serving in the French Revolutionary Wars and went on to command ships of the line in the Napoleonic Wars.
+Rainier served as Member of Parliament for Sandwich from 1808 to 1812 and was promoted to rear-admiral in 1819.

 Life

 John Spratt Rainier was born in Sandwich, Kent in 1777, the second son of Daniel Rainier, a wine merchant who had served as mayor of Sandwich, and his wife Margaret, née Heath.
 His family were of Huguenot origin.